taviroquai/OSS-Independent-Evaluation-Model/README.md

 ## O3 - Interoperability
 This test aims to reveal the total operations that can be used by third-party software.
-It measures the software capabilities for comunicating and integrating with other software.
-It can also take into account how many changes the software has suffer to comunicate / integrate with other software.
+It measures the software capabilities for communicating and integrating with other software.
+It can also take into account how many changes the software has suffer to communicate / integrate with other software.

 ## O4 - Dependencies
 This test aims to reveal the total of the software dependencies to run.
 For each depency, should be considered a new overall evaluation.